duanemalcolm/morphic/doc/mesher.rst

     mesh.add_element(id, basis_functions, node_ids)

-which requires an element id, the basis function used to interpolate fields over the element, and the node ids for creating the elements.
+which requires an element id, the basis function used to evalulate fields over the element, and the node ids for creating the elements.
 Therefore, we add elements to the mesh by,